 Setting the right saddle height is essential for comfort, efficiency and avoiding injury.
-Here we explain why it's important and tell you how best to set your saddle height for the maximum combination of comfort and speed
+We give you two easy methods that will help you to determine the correct saddle height at home

-We then take 10cm off that measurement.
-This provides a good starting point for a bike-fit.
-So, for example, if the person’s inseam leg measurement is 76.9 centimetres, subtracting 10cm gives their initial saddle height as 66.9 centimetres.
+- Take 10cm off the measurement.
+For example, if your inseam leg measurement is 76.9 centimetres, subtract 10cm to give your initial saddle height as 66.9 centimetres.

 Once you have this vital measurement, it is applied to your bike from the centre of the bottom bracket to the very top of the saddle (positioned in the middle of the rails) following the line of the seat tube.
 It’s vital you measure from the centre of the BB.

 This method will get you into the correct ball-park.
 When it comes to fine-tuning your saddle height for optimum performance, Tomkinson points out: “As with any method, there are other variables that will cause your saddle height to need to be tweaked.

 “These could include a rider’s flexibility, leg length discrepancy or posture — which could include a number of things such as scoliosis, pelvic instability or medial foot arch collapse.”

 This second method has been used by generations of cyclists.
 It’s simple, and it’s survived the test of time:

 - Sit on the bike with it attached to a turbo trainer, or hold onto a wall – just make sure the bike is straight

 - Place your heel on the pedal, with it at around the 6’oclock position